By Richard Cowan and Thomas Ferraro

 The House Republican proposal initially floated on Tuesday would have funded the government through Jan.
 15, and raised the $16.7 trillion debt ceiling by enough to cover the nation's borrowing needs through Feb.
 7, similar to the Senate plan, aides said.

-But unlike the Senate, it would include a two-year suspension of the medical device tax included in Obama's healthcare law, and a requirement that members of Congress and the administration be covered under the law.
+But unlike the Senate, it would have included the two-year suspension of the medical device tax included in Obama's healthcare law, and a requirement that members of Congress and the administration be covered under the law.

-The House version also would not allow the U.S. Treasury to renew its extraordinary cash management measures to stretch borrowing capacity for months, which had tentatively been allowed under the Senate plan.
+Both House versions would not allow the U.S. Treasury to renew its extraordinary cash management measures to stretch borrowing capacity for months, which had tentatively been allowed under the Senate plan.

-Numerous polls show Republicans have taken a hit in opinion polls since the standoff began and the government shutdown Oct.
-1. A Washington Post/ABC News poll released on Monday found that 74 percent of Americans disapprove of the way congressional Republicans have handled the standoff, compared with a 53 percent disapproval rating for Obama.
+Numerous polls show Republicans have taken a hit in opinion polls since the standoff began and the government shutdown.
+A Washington Post/ABC News poll released on Monday found that 74 percent of Americans disapprove of the way congressional Republicans have handled the standoff, compared with a 53 percent disapproval rating for Obama.

 Another survey released by Gallup on Tuesday showed American confidence in the U.S. economy fell another five points last week as the government shutdown continued.